Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science Summer 2023 Paper Targeted Revision.md

 Arrays can be of two, three or more dimensions.
 As such they can be used to represent records, tables, and coordinates.

+### Lists
+are dynamic data structures and can grow/shrink as the program requires

 ### Tuples
 Tuples are ordered sets of values of mixed data types.
 However, they are immutable and the data stored cannot be changed.
 They are static